 The programme recognises that clinical psychology is a caring profession with a number of distinctive features.
-Chief among these are the close interdependence between practice and research, and the systematic application of psychological models, theories and evidence to the needs of service users and the development of services.
+Chief among these are the close interdependence between practice and research, and the systematic application of psychological models, theories and evidence to the needs of service users and carers, and the development of services.
 The main aim of the programme is to meet the needs of the NHS for HCPC registered clinical psychologists who have:

 a wide range of clinical, organisational, leadership and research skills;